 Some cable companies have low-rate plans for people with low incomes.
 Comcast offers a $9.95 per month plan if you have a child eligible for the National School Lunch Program.
 Check with your local provider to see what they offer.

 Some cities are starting to roll out free Wi-Fi to their residents.
 Check your city’s website to see if you’re one of the lucky ones.
-For example, in Santa Monica, CA, the city offers free Wi-Fi in many parks.
+For example, the city of Santa Monica offers free Wi-Fi in many parks.

 You can cut the cable TV portion of your service while still retaining cable Internet.
 If you live in an area with TV broadcast stations within 30 miles, and you have a modern flat TV, you should be able to get most of the network channels for free using an antenna.
 Check out DisableMyCable.com for more info on this!